MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java-function.md

 ---
-title: Build and deploy Java web app to Azure Functions
+title: Build and deploy a Java web app to Azure Functions
 description: Learn about continuous integration and deployment (CI/CD) to a Java web app on Linux. ms.prod: devops ms.technology: devops-cicd